DVGY/tours/readme.md

 # Todo

-handleFactory fails if req.body has some invalid parameters If ratingsAverage and ratingQuantity is set via patch is not correct.
+1. handleFactory fails if req.body has some invalid parameters If ratingsAverage and ratingQuantity is set via patch is not correct.
    Role can be set too

 This customisation will change handler factory

+2. Remove password hash field from reponse
+3. Add to wishlist trip